Hot weather guidelines

 - Monitor daily heat advisories and adjust schedules if possible.

-- Whenever possible, reorganize or postpone work routines or hours when temperatures and UV radiation are most intense, especially between 11 a.m. and 4 p.m.
+- Whenever possible, reorganize or postpone work routines or hours to limit time outdoors between 11 a.m. and 4 p.m., when temperatures and UV radiation are most intense.

 - Ensure that employees utilize proper sun protective clothing and equipment such as long-sleeved shirts/pants/skirts, wide brimmed hat or appropriate headwear, UV protective sunglasses (safety), and sunscreen (SPF 30 or higher).

-- Provide a period of acclimatization ("used to heat") for employees to prepare for work under hot conditions.
+- Provide a period of time for employees to get used to the heat before working in hot conditions.

-- As much as possible, provide shade for outdoor workers (natural or artificial structures).
+- As much as possible, provide shade for outdoor workers.

 - As much as possible, maximize ventilation and use heat shielding for indoor environments.
 Use air blowers and fans with caution.
 Do not use if they only circulate hot air as this increases the risk of dehydration.

-- Ensure employees have access to plenty of cool beverages (plain water is the liquid of choice).
+- Provide access to plenty of cool beverages (plain water is the drink of choice).

 - Establish a buddy system which allows for close observation of co-workers.